The Consitution of the University of Bristol Physics Society (Chaos)

 To work alongside the Social Secretary to organise Astrophysics and Astronomy related events for Society members.
 They shall be responsible for operating and maintaining Astronomy themed equipment owned by the Society.

-Responsible for publicising for the Society as required by other members of the committee.
+Responsible for designing promotional images for the Society as required by other Committee members.

 - Trips Representative